mnot/I-D/dnsop-onion-tld/draft.md

 implement the Tor protocol SHOULD generate an error upon the use of .onion, and SHOULD NOT perform a DNS lookup.

-3. Name Resolution APIs and Libraries: Resolvers MUST either either respond to requests for .onion names by resolving them according to {{tor-rendezvous}} or by responding with NXDOMAIN.
+3. Name Resolution APIs and Libraries: Resolvers MUST either respond to requests for .onion names by resolving them according to {{tor-rendezvous}} or by responding with NXDOMAIN.